Ragnoroct/jcl_ftp/README.md

 # jcl_ftp
-Auto submits Assembly 370 JCL files.
+Auto submits Assembly 370 JCL files to Marist's zos server.

 # Use
 This simple script uses unix's ftp program to submit files to marist's server, saves the job id, and retrieves the output saving to your prefered directories.